nkrusch/nkrusch.github.io/posts/2021-graduate-research-day.md

 Using dependency analysis inspired by Implicit Computational Complexity, we apply those techniques to program transformations.
-Among these techniques is ensuring program's variables grow within reasonable bounds thus providing a certification in term of memory footprint and possibly run-time, in addition to certifying its behavior.
+Among these techniques is ensuring program's variables grow within reasonable bounds thus providing a certification in terms of memory footprint and possibly run-time, in addition to certifying its behavior.
 Implementing this analysis is one of the goals of our research."

 ---